6 Valentine's Dates That Aren't Going out to an Overpriced Restaurant

 This is a great date for a homebody.
-The knives and flames add an element of danger, but this gift is all about making your date nights at home that much more special.
-Learn how to make a martini and bouillabaise and you'll know how to seduce one another even without Thai delivery.
+The knives and flames add an element of danger, but this gift is all about making your date nights at home that much better.
+Learn how to make a martini and bouillabaisse, and you'll know how to seduce one another even without Thai delivery.

 Book a Night in a Hotel

 For less than dinner and drinks, you can enjoy all the sexy vibes of a high-rise hotel.
 Crisp sheets, an epic bubble bath in a Jacuzzi tub, and sex somewhere that's not your usual bedroom.
 And you don't have to travel.
 Who says it can't be that place downtown?
 Did someone say hot tub?

 Slide into a Speakeasy